hangelwen/miR-PREFeR/README.md

     @SQ     SN:Chr5 LN:26975502
     @PG     ID:Bowtie       VN:0.12.8       CL:"bowtie -a -v 1 -p 10 -S bowtie-index/TAIR10 -f ../SAMPLE1.fasta.processed"

 You can use "`samtools view -H yoursamfile`" to check whether your SAM file has the header section.
+Bowtie produces headers for SAM format alignment files by default.

 b.
 The flag column (the second column of the alignment section) of the SAM file **MUST be in a integer.**.
 The flag generated by Bowtie/or generated by using "`samtools view `" command, by default, is an integer.
 Samtools provides options to output SAMfiles with Hex (-x option) or string (-X option) format flags.
 If your SAM file uses these two types of flags, you either need to generate your SAM file again, or convert it to the required format.

 c.
-The read identifier (the first column of the alignment section) must be in format "Identifer_xN", where 'Identifier' is an arbitrary string without any blank characters.
-'N' is the number of occurrence (depth) of the read in the library.
-This follows the format for miRDeep, miRDeep2, etc. The `process-reads-fasta.py` script automatically renames reads to follow the format, so it's best to use the script to process your reads fasta files before you do alignment.
+The read identifier (the first column of the alignment section) must be in the required format as described in the fasta file preparation section.
+The `process-reads-fasta.py` and `convert-mirdeep2-fasta.py` scripts can help you generate fasta files of the right format.

 The miR-PREFeR pipeline checks the SAM format and if the format is not correct, it prints messages about which format problems it encountered and stops analysis.

 #### c).
-The (optional) gff file  ####
+The (optional) genome annotation file in gff3 format ####

-For a genome that already has known annotations, some regions in the genome can be ignored when doing the miRNA analysis.
+For a genome with known annotations, some regions in the genome can be excluded when doing the miRNA analysis.
 For example, many species have protein coding sequence (CDS) annotations, so there is no need to do run miR-PREFeR on those regions.
 These regions should be listed in a GFF file (<http://www.sanger.ac.uk/resources/software/gff/spec.html>).
 Note that for the gff file, you should only contain CDS regions, not introns because miRNAs could be in introns.

 ### b.
 Prepare a configuration file for the pipeline. ###

 The miR\_PREFeR.py script takes a configuration file as input.
-The configuration file lists all the information (such as where are the SAM files, genome fasta file, etc) needed to run the pipeline.
-An example configuration file with detailed descriptions of each option is in the `example` folder.
+The configuration file lists all the information (such as the location of  the SAM files, genome fasta file, etc) needed to run the pipeline.
+An example configuration file with detailed descriptions of each option is in the example data.
 The options are also explained in the following section.

 1. PIPELINE_PATH: The path of the miR-PREFeR pipeline.
 2. FASTA_FILE: The path of the genome sequences in fasta format.
 Absolute path preferred.